Key Takeaways

 Managing test-day nerves can help you focus:

-• Use test tools wisely: Make use of the built-in timer and scratch work options to stay on track.
+- Use test tools wisely: Use the built-in timer and scratch work options to stay on track.

 After the Test

-When the test is over, there are a few key things to keep in mind.
+When the test is over, there are a few key things to remember.

 What to Expect